-- To recall the memory setting for driver two using the memory buttons on the door panel, push memory button (2). - To recall the memory settings for driver two using the key fob, push the unlock button on the key fob linked to memory position 2.
+To recall the memory settings for driver one or two, push the desired memory button number (1 or 2) or the unlock button on the key fob linked to the desired memory position.
 A recall can be cancelled by pushing any of the memory buttons during a recall (S, 1, or 2).
 When a recall is canceled, the driver's seat and the adjustable pedals (if equipped) stop moving.
 A delay of one second will occur before another recall can be selected.